jpo14c/Migrate-ADO-to-GHE/Migrate from TFVC to Git.md

 To follow these steps, you must use Windows and have the following tools installed:

-Visual Studio Team Explorer
+Visual Studio Team Explorer <br>
-git-tfs, installed using Chocolatey or by downloading the binary release manually Git
+git-tfs, installed using Chocolatey or by downloading the binary release manually <br>
+Git

 1. Create a new repository on GitHub.
 To avoid errors, do not initialize the new repository with README, license, or gitignore files.
 You can add these files after your project has been pushed to GitHub.
 For more information, see "Creating a new repository."